Insulating Your Home During an Auckland Renovation (2026)

 When H1 Gets Triggered

 This is the part people miss.
-When your renovation involves consented building work — a reclad, an extension, new external walls — the upgraded H1 energy-efficiency clause of the NZ Building Code applies, and that sets minimum insulation standards you have to meet.
+When your renovation involves consented building work, a reclad, an extension, new external walls, the upgraded H1 energy-efficiency clause of the NZ Building Code applies, and that sets minimum insulation standards you have to meet.
 You can’t reclad a house in 2026 and put the old single-skin wall back uninsulated; the new build-up has to comply.
-For the official detail, Building Performance (MBIE) publishes the current H1 requirements, and Auckland Council handles the consent itself.
+There is a date worth marking here.
+The current H1 documents — H1/AS1 6th edition and H1/VM1 6th edition — took effect on 27 November 2025, and the previous August 2022 editions stay valid only until 26 November 2026.
+A consent lodged after that has to be designed to the newer documents, so if your reclad or extension is being drawn now, ask which edition it is being designed to.
+Full detail sits with Building Performance (MBIE) on H1 energy efficiency, and Auckland Council handles the consent itself.

 💡 Quick tip: Superior Renovations handles all consent applications and council communication in-house, so the H1 compliance side of your insulation is documented and signed off as part of the build — not left as a loose end for you to chase.